-Emirates has a comprehensive fuel efficiency programme that actively investigates and implements ways to reduce unnecessary fuel burn and emissions, wherever it is operationally feasible.
+Emirates has a comprehensive fuel efficiency program that actively investigates and implements ways to reduce unnecessary fuel burn and emissions, wherever it is operationally feasible.

-Some of the programme’s most significant initiatives include:
+Some of the program’s most significant initiatives include:

 - The operation of “flex tracks”, or flexible routings - where we partner with air navigation service providers to create the most efficient flight plan for each flight, taking advantage of natural tailwinds, while avoiding headwinds and weather systems.
 These efforts have been ongoing since 2003, and we’ve also been working with IATA to extend this routing system across the world as a standard operating procedure where possible.